nref/blog/Christian Pull Requests.md

 I'm also a Christian and go to a weekly Bible study.

 At Bible study,  after the lesson, and sometimes before, the group shares "prayer requests".
-This is a chance for participants to pray for each other or for people outside the group.
+This is a chance for participants to pray for each other and for people outside the group.

 Unless requested not to, we record these prayer requests in a group messaging app.
 It can be hard to take down requests on a smartphone, so I often bring my laptop to keep up.